lsaravia/MetawebsAssembly/MetawebsAssembly.md

 $$z_i=\frac{N_{obs} - N_{null}}{\sigma_{null}}$$

-where $N_{obs}$ is the observed number of a given motif, $N_{null}$ is the mean count and $\sigma_{null}$ is the standard deviation for the null model networks.
+where $N_{obs}$ is the observed number of a given motif, $N_{null}$ is the mean count and $\sigma_{null}$ is the standard deviation for null model networks.
 To determine if the proportions of motifs change across networks we use the Pearson's Chi-squared test with simulated p-value based on 10000 Monte Carlo replicates.

 #### Topological roles

 As a local property that reflect the ecological role of each species we use topological roles.
-To identify topological roles we use the method of functional cartography [@Guimera2005].
-The method is based on module membership and we used the previously described algorithm to detect them.
+To identify topological roles we use the method of functional cartography [@Guimera2005], which is based on module membership.
 The roles are characterized by two parameters: the standardized within-module degree $dz$ and the among-module connectivity participation coefficient $PC$.
 The within-module degree is a z-score that measure how well a species is connected to other species within its own module:

 $$dz_i = \frac{k_{is}-\bar{k_s} }{\sigma_{ks}}$$